 Increase risk of ADHD and autism symptoms

 The reason this study is so worrying is because acetaminophen is used in drugs frequently used during pregnancy.
-Researchers found acetaminophen use had a strong correlation with ADHD symptoms in boys and girls, while the correlation with autism symptoms was just in boys.
+Researchers found acetaminophen use had a strong correlation with ADHD symptoms in teens, while the correlation with autism symptoms was just in boys.
 This is the first type of study to look into acetaminophen and autism symptoms in youth.
-It’s also the first to discern the effects on girls and boys.
+It’s also the first to discern the effects on teens.

 “Although we measured symptoms and not diagnoses, an increase in the number of symptoms that a child has, can affect him or her, even if they are not severe enough to warrant a clinical diagnosis of a neurodevelopmental disorder.” –Claudia Avella-Garcia, Lead author and researcher at CREAL